-You can demonstrate one type of Coanda effect for yourself using a piece of paper.
+You can demonstrate one type of Coandǎ effect for yourself using a piece of paper.
 Limp paper, such as tissue paper, works better than stiff paper.
-Drape the paper over your fingers, and then blow horizontally, as shown in the following figures.6
+Drape the paper over your fingers, and then blow horizontally, as shown in the following figures.

 You can easily observe that a jet that is strong enough to lift the paper in the geometry of figure 18.2 will not lift the paper in the geometry of figure 18.1.

-The air in your lungs, at point A, is at a pressure somewhat above atmospheric.
-At point B, after emerging from the nozzle, the air in the jet is at atmospheric pressure (to a good approximation, more than good enough for present purposes).
+The air in your lungs, at point A in figure 18.2, is at a pressure somewhat above atmospheric.
+However, at point B, immediately after emerging from the nozzle, the air in the jet is at atmospheric pressure to a good approximation (more than good enough for present purposes).

-As discussed in section 3.3, the fact that the fluid follows a curved path proves that there is a force on it.
-This force must be due to a pressure difference.
+As discussed in section 3.5, whenever the fluid follows a curved path, that proves that there is a force on it.
+This force must correspond to a pressure difference.
 In this case, the pressure on the lower edge of the jet (where it follows the curve of the tissue paper near point D) is less than atmospheric, while the pressure on the upper edge of the jet (near point E) remains more-or-less atmospheric.
 This pressure difference pulls down on the jet, making it curve.
 By the same token it also pulls up on the paper, creating lift.

 People who only half-understand Bernoulli’s principle will be surprised to hear that the jet leaves the nozzle at high speed at atmospheric pressure.
 It’s true, though.
 In particular, the crude statement that “high velocity means low pressure” is an oversimplification that cannot be used in this situation.
 The correct version of Bernoulli’s principle says that the stagnation pressure of a particular parcel of air remains more-or-less constant.
 If you want to compare two different parcels of air, you’d better make sure they started out with the same stagnation pressure.
 Compared to ambient air, the air in the jet leaves the nozzle with a higher stagnation pressure and a higher total energy.
 Your lung-muscles are the source of the extra energy.